Last Updated on October 6, 2022 by Editorial Team

 But, there must be a reason why teachers emphasize meaningful learning or strategic thinking.
 It is actually due to a few disadvantages which we will cover next.

 2. Disadvantages of Rote Learning

-- Not fit for people suffering from limited short term memory issues: The concept of rote learning does not go well with young children and grown-ups who suffer from poor short term memory or other types of learning disorders.
-Since the learnings from rote method are dependent entirely on one’s memory retention capacity, the people suffering from attention deficit, too, may not benefit from it.
+- Not fit for people suffering from limited short-term memory issues: The concept of rote learning does not go well with young children and grown-ups who suffer from poor short-term memory or other types of learning disorders.
+Since the learnings from the rote method are dependent entirely on one’s memory retention capacity, the people suffering from attention deficit, too, may not benefit from it.

 - No derivation of knowledge from previously learned facts: A book or paper with something to repeatedly practice comes in front of a learner and they simply rehearse what is written without finding anything about the content.
 Thus, they cannot develop any actual learning and will simply try to retain the part they have read in their minds.
 The chances of learning how to apply a rehearsed material are likely to be minimal too.

-- Not the correct determiner of IQ: When the Rehabilitation Act or IDEA Act that protect people with learning disabilities were not in place, only the capacity to memorize and churn out the rehearsed part was the determiner of a student’s smartness or intelligence.
+- Not the correct determiner of IQ: When the Rehabilitation Act or IDEA Act that protects people with learning disabilities was not in place, only the capacity to memorize and churn out the rehearsed part was the determiner of a student’s smartness or intelligence.
 It was certainly not the correct way of assessment.
-Many scientists, painters, philosophers, musicians, etc. could not rote learn words or numbers, but were masters in their area of interest.
+Many scientists, painters, philosophers, musicians, etc. could not rote learn words or numbers but were masters in their area of interest.